 How to watch the Premier League without cable

-US residents don't need a cable or satellite TV subscription in order to watch NBC, NBCSN, USA Network, CNBC and Golf Channel -- or authenticate an account in order to stream the matches on NBCSports.com or the NBC Sports app.
-All of the major include all five NBC-related channels, and you can use a live TV streaming subscription to log in to NBC Sports livestreams online.
+US residents don't need a cable or satellite TV subscription in order to watch NBC, NBCSN, USA Network, Universo and Telemundo -- or authenticate an account in order to stream the matches on NBCSports.com or the NBC Sports app.
+All of the major include these NBC-related channels, and you can use a live TV streaming subscription to log in to NBC Sports livestreams online.

-If you live in an area with good reception, you can watch the Premier League game shown on NBC for free just by attaching anto nearly any TV.
+If you live in an area with good reception, you can watch the Premier League games shown on NBC for free just by attaching anto nearly any TV.

 Peacock offers three tiers: a limited free plan and two Premium plans.
 The ad-supported Premium plan costs $5 a month, and the ad-free Premium plan costs $10 a month.
 You need one of the Premium plans to watch Premier League games live and full-game replays, though highlights are available on the free tier.

-Sling TV's $35-a-month Blue plan includes NBC, NBCSN and USA Network.
-You can add CNBC and Golf Channel for an additional charge.
+Sling TV's $35-a-month Blue plan includes NBC, NBCSN, USA Network and Universo.
+Neither of its plans include Telemundo.
+You can add CNBC for an extra $6 per month.
 Enter your address here to see which local channels are available where you live.

-YouTube TV costs $65 a month and includes all five NBC-related channels.
+YouTube TV costs $65 a month and includes all six NBC-related channels.
 Plug in your ZIP code on its welcome page to see which local networks are available in your area.

-FuboTV costs $65 per month and includes the five NBC channels.
+FuboTV costs $65 per month and includes the six NBC channels.
 Click here to see which local channels you get.

 All of the live TV streaming services above offer free trials (except Peacock, which just has a free tier), and all allow you to cancel anytime and require a solid internet connection.
 Looking for more information?
 Check out our.